archlinux/archwiki/extensions/ConfirmEdit/README.md

 $wgCaptchaRegexes = [];

 /**
- * Feature flag to toggle list of available custom actions to enable in AbuseFilter.
+ * Feature flag to toggle the list of available custom actions to enable in AbuseFilter.
 See AbuseFilterHooks::onAbuseFilterCustomActions
  */
 $wgConfirmEditEnabledAbuseFilterCustomActions = [];
 ```